Student talking with an advisor in their office

 • Warning: You have fallen below a 66.67% pace of completion or a 2.0 GPA.
 You will now have one term on Warning to get back in Good Standing.
 If you are on Warning, you are still eligible for aid, but you need to meet SAP standards at the end of the term or you will have Aid Denied for the next term.

 • Aid Denied: If after a term on Warning or Probation, you are still not meeting standards for pace of completion and/or GPA.
-If your status is Aid Denied, you are not eligible for aid until you meet SAP standards or have an approved Financial Aid Appeal.
+If your status is Aid Denied, you are not eligible for aid until you meet SAP standards or have an approved financial aid appeal.
 See details about how to appeal below.

 • Probation: Your SAP appeal has been approved and you are able to receive aid for one more term.
 At the end of your term on Probation, you must meet the SAP to avoid having Aid Denied again.
 If it is not possible for you to meet SAP standards in one term on Probation, you will be asked to submit an education plan along with your appeal.
 As long as you follow the plan, you will stay in Probation until you meet SAP standards again.